 This J-2.B Section applies exclusively to the Small Business Subcontracting PBA element and describes the performance ratings to be determined by the GSA GWAC Administrative Contracting Officer (ACO).
-All ratings issued are annually assessed ratings to be entered into CPARS and can change from contract year to contract year, for example, ratings can rise should (1) performance improve from a Marginal rating up to a Satisfactory or higher rating in a Performing status; or conversely, ratings can fall (2) should performance diminish from any rating between Excellent in down to an Unsatisfactory.
+All ratings issued are annually assessed ratings to be entered into CPARS or another contract performance assessment report and can change from contract year to contract year, for example, ratings can rise should (1) performance improve from a Marginal rating up to a Satisfactory or higher rating in a Performing status; or conversely, ratings can fall (2) should performance diminish from any rating between Excellent in down to an Unsatisfactory.